quinnschwartz/Cyber-Punk-Pizza/pizza/README.md

 3) (optional) It can receive user input selecting multiple pizzas and return the appropriate price based on the sizes and toppings of each pizza.
   - Example Input: large pizza with pepperoni, medium pizza (12 dollars) with olives and garlic (1.50 per topping).
   - Example Output: 33 dollars

+4) (optional) It can receive inputted address information if the user indicates that they want to have their order delivered.